-Since 1996, the IPHC has participated annually in the NOAA Fisheries trawl surveys operating in the Bering Sea (Fig. 7) and Aleutian Islands (Fig. 8) and Gulf of Alaska (Fig. 9).
-The information collected from Pacific halibut caught on these surveys, together with data from the IPHC Fishery-Independent Setline Survey (FISS) and commercial Pacific halibut data, are used directly in estimating indices of abundance and in the stock assessment and to monitor population trends, growth/size, and to supplement understanding of recruitment, and age composition of young Pacific halibut.
+The IPHC has participated routinely in the NOAA Fisheries trawl surveys operating in the Bering Sea (Fig. 7, annually since 1998), Aleutian Islands (intermittently since 1997) and Gulf of Alaska (since 1996).
+The information collected from Pacific halibut caught on these surveys, together with data from the IPHC Fishery-Independent Setline Survey (FISS) and commercial Pacific halibut data, are used directly in estimating indices of abundance and in the stock assessment and to monitor population trends, growth/size, and to supplement understanding of recruitment, distribution, and age composition of young Pacific halibut.

 Figure 7.
 Sampling station design for the 2018 NOAA Bering Sea bottom trawl survey.
-Black dots are stations sampled in the 2018 "rapid-response" NBS trawl survey and black plus signs are stations sampled in the 2010 and 2017 standard NBS trawl surveys.
+Black dots are stations sampled in the 2018 "rapid-response" Northern Bering Sea trawl survey and black plus signs are stations sampled in standardized Northern Bering Sea trawl survey.